 All our Sixth Form students will wear their jackets when moving around our campus.

-Coats should reflect the professional appearance expected of students and should be worn over a suit jacket.
+Coats should reflect the professional appearance expected of students and must be worn over a suit jacket.
+Students who will not abide by the expectations regarding dress and appearance can be sent home until the issue is resolved.